Improving vocational education and training in nursing and medical technology

 Basic health care in Ethiopia has improved in recent years.
 However, some major challenges remain.
 Around 30-40 per cent of the equipment in the country’s health facilities is old and defective.
 Organisational and financial challenges make it difficult to obtain spare parts and consumables.
 The system for health-related vocational education and training lacks qualified trainers with the relevant practical experience, thus leading to a shortage of nursing staff and medical technicians.

 The Ethiopian Government trains more nurses and medical technicians and improves the practical training.

 To achieve its goals the project focuses on three main intervention areas:

-- Developing a transferable model of practical vocational training for nursing staff and biomedical technicians.
+- Improving vocational education and training for nursing staff and biomedical technicians.

-- Setting up a prototype regional maintenance and repair workshop for biomedical equipment at a selected hospital.
+- Setting up a repair workshop for medical equipment at a selected hospital.

-- Supporting the development of a national policy and strategy for the better management of medical devices.
+- Supporting the development of a strategy for managing medical equipment.